TutsWiki/source/content/blog/linux/install-software-linux.md

 ```

 {{% notice tip %}}
-Watch the video for live examples of searching, installing and removing some actual software like Dropbox using above mentioned methods.
+Watch the video for live examples of searching, installing and removing some actual software like Dropbox using the above mentioned methods.
 {{% /notice %}}
 {{< youtube K3tdWIJhg8I >}}

 ## Summary
 Packages are used to install software on Linux system.
 You can manipulate packages with a package manager.
 Two of the most popular package formats are RPM and Debian.
-For RPM based distributions use the yum and rpm commands to manage packages.
-For debian based distributions use apt and dpkg to manage packages.
+For RPM-based distributions use the `yum` and `rpm` commands to manage packages.
+For Debian-based distributions use `apt` and `dpkg` to manage packages.